FanAttic-dev/dp_autocam/README.md

 Autocam is an automatic virtual cameraman.
 The input is a wide-angle rectilinear video of a soccer match containing the full pitch.
 Autocam automatically finds the interesting region of each frame, crops it so that it emulates the pan-tilt-zoom (PTZ) of a camera on a tripod, and finally exports it as a new video.

-The system was developed within the [diploma thesis](https://is.muni.cz/th/l78dh/?lang=en) by Attila Zsíros in 2023.
+The system was developed within the [master's thesis](https://is.muni.cz/th/l78dh/?lang=en) by Attila Zsíros in 2023.

 ![Title main](assets/images/title_main.png)

 ![Title ROI](assets/images/title_roi.png)

-## Getting started
+## Getting Started

-1. Create a [Conda environment](https://docs.conda.io/en/latest/) by first installing, e.g., [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) and then running these commands:
+1. Create a [Conda environment](https://docs.conda.io/en/latest/) by first installing, e.g., [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) and then running:

     ```shell
     conda env create -f environment.yml